 Bhakti, or devotion, forms a second crux of the feelings that our characters have towards each other.
 Mange Ram’s devotion to Hanuman, which he embodies first as strength and then as servility to the Motichand family, Motichand and Dinanath’s devotion to their families and their wealth, Diwanchand’s devotion to Tulsi and his words are evident.

 If it’s not bhakti, then it’s in lamenting the lack of it.
 Vishwanath (later revealed to be a student of Makhan Lal who is employed as a teacher in a charity school owned by Lala Motichand), who ties the narrative together through letters, written after the death of his son, often laments how he couldn’t be as devoted to language as he should have, as a novelist.

 Ditto Makhan Lal, who goes to a poetry reading in the city, understands but fails to grasp the power of poetry.

 Humility, and to add to that, servility, are prominent in the actions of several characters.
 Dinanath, the working heir of Lala Motichand’s business, finds himself humbled as the father of four girls who could not stake a claim to the riches of the empire he was building.
 He is further humbled when his family have to make a decision after his father’s death – should they include the half-brother in the will?

 Mange Ram’s son Parsadi finds that his purpose in life is to be the servant to Dinanath as Mange Ram was to Lala Motichand, the servant supreme.

-Sahdeyi, too, has a moment of reckoning, when she faces the ugly truth – that her place as the mistress of Lala, the mother-figure to Dinanath and Diwanchand and the monarch of staff politics were over, the moment the daughters-in-law came in.
+Sahdeyi, too, has a moment of reckoning, when she faces the ugly truth – that her place as the mistress of Lala, the mother figure to Dinanath and Diwanchand and the monarch of staff politics was over, the moment the daughters-in-law came in.